Chymyst/chymyst-core/docs/chymyst04.md

 ## The type matrix of molecule emission

 Let us consider what _could_ theoretically happen when we call an emitter.

 The emitter call can be either blocking or non-blocking, and it could return a value or return no value.
-Let us write down all possible combinations of these types of emitter calls as a “type matrix”.
+Let us write down all possible combinations of emitter call types as a “type matrix”.

-For this example, we assume that `c` is a non-blocking emitter of type `M[Int]` and `f` is a blocking emitter of type `B[Unit, Int]`.
+To use a concrete example example, we assume that `c` is a non-blocking emitter of type `M[Int]` and `f` is a blocking emitter of type `B[Unit, Int]`.

 | | blocking emitter | non-blocking emitter |
 |---|---|---|